-- 4.2 Laboratory-Produced Mixtures: - 4.2.1 Combine aggregates and prepare the laboratory mixture in accordance with Tex-205-F. - 4.2.2 Split the mixture into the appropriate sample size. - 4.2.3 Select the compaction temperature from Table 1 based on the asphalt binder specified on the plans.
+- 4.2 Laboratory-Produced Mixtures: - 4.2.1 Combine aggregates and prepare the laboratory mixture in accordance with Tex-205-F. - 4.2.2 Split the mixture into the appropriate sample size.

+- 4.2.3 Select the compaction temperature from Table 1 based on the asphalt binder specified on the plans.
 Only use the target discharge temperature as the compaction temperature when it is less than the temperature shown in Table 1.
-Set the oven temperature to the selected temperature.

-Note 2-If using reclaimed asphalt pavement (RAP) or recycled asphalt shingles (RAS) and a substitute PG binder instead of the PG binder originally specified, defer to the originally specified binder grade when selecting the compaction temperature.

-4.2.4 Place the mixture in an oven at the selected compaction temperature and spread the material in a metal pan at a uniform thickness of 2.25 in. $\pm$ 0.5 in.
-Cure the mix in the oven for 2 hr. $\pm$ 5 min. at the selected curing temperature.
+Set the oven temperature to the selected temperature. - Note 2-For mixtures containing reclaimed asphalt pavement (RAP) or recycled asphalt shingles (RAS) and a substitute PG binder instead of the PG binder originally specified, defer to the originally specified binder grade when selecting the compaction temperature. - 4.2.4 Place the mixture in an oven at the selected compaction temperature and spread the material in a metal pan at a uniform thickness of 2.25 in. ± 0.5 in.
+Cure the mix in the oven for 2 hr. ± 5 min. at the selected curing temperature.
 Monitor the internal temperature of the mix by inserting a calibrated thermometer or temperature probe into the loose material and leaving in the oven.
 If the internal temperature of the mixture has not reached the specified compaction temperature after the 2-hr. cure, continue to monitor the sample every 15 min. until the compaction temperature has been reached.
 Once the sample mixture has reached the specified compaction temperature and the curing period is complete, proceed to Section 6 to mold the specimen.

-Note 3-When molding samples, a circular pan with the following dimensions will meet the required curing thickness: top diameter of 7.75 in. and a bottom diameter of 6.0 in.
+Note 3-When molding samples, a circular pan with a top diameter of 7.75 in. and a bottom diameter of 6.0 in. will comply with the required curing thickness.